KikyoBRV/SpaceDelivery/README.md

-# SpaceDelivery
-Sure!
-Here's a short summary of your game:    **SpaceDelivery** is a fast-paced game where players pilot a spaceship to collect and deliver parcels.
-The more parcels you carry, the higher the bonus, but delivering increases the ship's speed, adding a challenging twist!
+SpaceDelivery is a game inspired by the "snake game," but I have modified and added some rules.
+In this game, players control a spaceship that must collect parcels and deliver them to designated delivery points.
+Players earn bonus points based on the number of parcels the spaceship is carrying.
+Each time a player delivers parcels to a delivery point, the spaceship's speed increases, making the game more challenging and requiring players to strategize before delivering parcels.